cadin/devblog/_posts/2025-08-03-speech-bubble-workflow.md

 ![Illustration of points defining the tail shape](/images/posts/2025-08/bubblePoints.png#playdate "I need to define these three points and the two control points for the curves")
 {:.tofigure}

 I could expose all those variables in the layer definitions (at minimum: three anchor points and two control points for the curves), but how would I know what values to use?
-Figuring it out through trial and error in the Playdate simulator would be to slow to be practical (waiting to build and run between each change).
+Figuring it out through trial and error in the Playdate simulator would be too slow to be practical (waiting to build and run between each change).
 I’d probably need to draw the bubble in Photoshop or some other tool so I could take the measurements of where I wanted to add the points.
 At that point, I'd already have the bubble drawn and positioned with the text in it.
 If I’m doing that, I might as well just export it as an image and skip all the dynamic stuff entirely.

 ## Current Workflow